treepeck/judo/README.md

   host, exchange, queues, and bindings.
 - `rabbitmq.conf` - tells the RabbitMQ Docker image to load and use data from `definitions.json`.
 - `mysql.env` - defines the MySQL user credentials and database name.
-- `testdb.env` - defines the MySQL user credentials and database name for testdb.<br/>
+- `testdb.env` - defines the MySQL user credentials and database name for testdb.
-  Available only on `debug` branch.
 - `gatekeeper.env` - defines the AMQP URL for connecting to RabbitMQ and the URL<br/>
   to which the Gatekeeper sends authorization verification requests.
 - `justchess.env` - defines the AMQP URL for connecting to RabbitMQ and the MySQL<br/>